mandle420/dcs_on_linux/README.md

 ```
 WINEDLLOVERRIDES='wbemprox=n;msdmo=n'
 ```
+In /DCSWorld/MissionEditor/data/scripts/ you may need to delete the options.lua file.

 With that change, you should be able to log in but once the game starts you will see a black screen.
 To fix this, create a symlink from